PrajwalKusha/House_Price_Prediction_Kaggle_Competition/README.md

   * Simplistic assumptions in feature engineering (e.g., linear treatment of property age) may overlook complex relationships between features and sale prices.

 **2. Real-World Risks**
- * **Discrimination:
+ * **Discrimination:**
-The model may undervalue properties in underrepresented neighborhoods due to insufficient training data, perpetuating existing inequalities in housing markets.
+   * The model may undervalue properties in underrepresented neighborhoods due to insufficient training data, perpetuating existing inequalities in housing markets.
-Features like Neighborhood may act as proxies for socioeconomic status, potentially introducing biases if not handled carefully.
+   * Features like Neighborhood may act as proxies for socioeconomic status, potentially introducing biases if not handled carefully.

-Financial Risks:
+ * **Financial Risks:**
-Overreliance on the model could lead to poor investment or pricing decisions by real estate professionals and buyers, especially in volatile markets.
+   * Overreliance on the model could lead to poor investment or pricing decisions by real estate professionals and buyers, especially in volatile markets.
-High-stakes decisions, such as mortgage approvals, may be unjustly influenced by biased or inaccurate predictions.
+   * High-stakes decisions, such as mortgage approvals, may be unjustly influenced by biased or inaccurate predictions.

+# Uncertainities

+**1. Math or Software Problems**
+ * **Rare Categories:**
+  * Properties with rare categories in features (e.g., unique RoofMatl or Exterior1st values) may have undefined or poorly calibrated predictions if these categories were underrepresented or missing in the training data.

+ * **Impact of Outliers:**
+  * Outliers in the training data (e.g., extremely high SalePrice values) may skew the model, resulting in overpredictions or underpredictions for typical properties.

+ * **Feature Drift:**
+  * The test data may exhibit characteristics not present in the training data, leading to decreased model performance.
+For instance, changes in construction trends (e.g., new roofing materials) could introduce unseen categories.

+**2. Real-World Risks**
+ * **Economic Shifts:**
+   * The model does not account for broader macroeconomic factors such as inflation, interest rates, or housing market cycles, which can significantly impact property prices.

+ * **Geographic  Generalizability:**
+   * Predictions may not generalize well to regions with fundamentally different housing markets if the training data is geographically localized.

+# Unexpected Results

+**1. Rare Features**
+  * Properties with unusual architectural styles, exceptionally large or small lots, or unique amenities may be inaccurately predicted because such features were underrepresented in the training dataraining data.
+  * Conversely, properties missing critical features (e.g., no GarageArea) may be undervalued if the model overemphasizes these features.

+**2. Interpreting Feature Importance**
+  * Misinterpretation of feature importance by users could lead to undue emphasis on features with spurious correlations (e.g., KitchenQual may seem important but could be influenced by other underlying factors).

+**3. Bias in Validation**
+  * If the validation data does not fully represent the diversity of the housing market, the reported RMSE could give an overly optimistic view of the model's performance on real-world data.